nanotuxi/jetsonNanoPatches/README.md

 or
 * need to be patched
 or
 * are not available as binaries for this architecture (aarch64)

-A detailed how-to for compiling Open3D from source can be found [here](http://www.open3d.org/docs/release/compilation.html)

 That is:
 * cmake
 * Eigen3 (libeigen-dev)
 * OpenCV 4.4.0
 * librealSense

+The official detailed how-to for compiling Open3D from source can be found [here](http://www.open3d.org/docs/release/compilation.html)
+Because there are no working python binaries avaiable for arm computers yet you have to complete these additional steps:

 # Optional Hardware: Add a fan